BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/5_2_Resending_a_Transaction_with_RBF.md

 _What is a BIP?_ A BIP is a Bitcoin Improvement Proposal.
 It's an in-depth suggestion for a change to the Bitcoin Core code.
 Often, when a BIP has been sufficiently discussed and updated, it will become an actual part of the Bitcoin Core code.
 For example, BIP 125 was implemented in Bitcoin Core 0.12.0.

 The other thing to understand about RBF is that in order to use it, you must double-spend, reusing one or more the same UTXOs.
-Just sending another transaction with a different UTXO to the same recipient won't do the trick (and will likely result in your losing money.
+Just sending another transaction with a different UTXO to the same recipient won't do the trick (and will likely result in your losing money).
 Instead, you must purposefully create a conflict, where the same UTXO is used in two different transactions.

-Faced with this conflict, the miners will know to use the one with the higher sequence number, and they'll be incentivized to do so by the higher fees which are promised as part of the BIP.
+Faced with this conflict, the miners will know to use the one with the higher sequence number, and they'll be incentivized to do so by the higher fees that are promised as part of the BIP.

 _What is a double-spend?_ A double-spend occurs when someone sends the same electronic funds to two different people (or, to the same person twice, in two different transactions).
-This is a central problem in any e-cash system.
+This is a central problem for any e-cash system.
 It's solved in Bitcoin by the immutable ledger: once a transaction is sufficiently confirmed, no miners will verify transactions that reuse the same UTXO.
 However, it's possible to double-spend _before_ a transaction has been confirmed — which is why you always want one or more confirmations before you finalize a transaction.
-In the case of RBF, you purposefully double-spend because an initial transaction has stalled, and the miners accept it if you meet the specific criteria laid out by BIP 125.
+In the case of RBF, you purposefully double-spend because an initial transaction has stalled, and the miners accept your double-spend if you meet the specific criteria laid out by BIP 125.

 ## Replace a Transaction the Hard Way: By Hand

-In order to create an RBF transaction by hand, all you have to do is create a raw transaction: (1) that replaces a previous raw transaction that opted-in to RBF and that is not confirmed; (2) that reuses one or more of the same UTXOs; (3) that includes a higher sequence number than the previous use of the UTXO; and (4) that increases fees.
+In order to create an RBF transaction by hand, all you have to do is create a raw transaction that: (1) replaces a previous raw transaction that opted-in to RBF and that is not confirmed; (2) reuses one or more of the same UTXOs; (3) includes a higher sequence number than the previous use of the UTXO; and (4) increases fees.

 The following example just reuses our existing variables, but increments the sequence number and decreases the amount sent to the change address, to increase the fee from the accidental 0 BTC of the original transaction to an overly generous 0.01 BTC in the new transaction:
 ```
 $ rawtxhex=$(bitcoin-cli -named createrawtransaction inputs='''[ { "txid": "'$utxo_txid'", "vout": '$utxo_vout', "sequence": 2 } ]''' outputs='''{ "'$recipient'": 0.1, "'$changeaddress'": 0.89 }''')
 ```
-We of course my resign it and resend it:
+We of course must resign it and resend it:
 ```
 $ signedtx=$(bitcoin-cli -named signrawtransaction hexstring=$rawtxhex | jq -r '.hex')
 $ bitcoin-cli -named sendrawtransaction hexstring=$signedtx